neshanjo/what2eat/doc/architecture-documentation.md

 ### 2.2.
 Domain model

+In this relatively small system, there are two domains: Meals and weather.
+Weather data is mainly handled in an external system.

-In the following figure, the main data used in the system is depicted.
+In the following figure, the main entities used in the system are depicted.

 ![domain model](diagrams/domain-model-RT.drawio.svg)

 The data model is refined further in the section [4.3.
-Data model](#44-data-model).
+Data model](#43-data-model).

 ## 3. Architecture drivers (function and quality)

 Software architecture is driven by business goals, constraints, functional requirements and quality attributes of the system.
 The first two types can be found in [1.1.
-Business Context](#11-business-context) and [1.3.
-Constraints](#13-constraints), while the latter two types of drivers are described in this chapter.
+Business Context](#11-business-context) and [1.4.
+Constraints](#14-constraints), while the latter two types of drivers are described in this chapter.

 ### 3.1.
 Key functional requirements